hanlacey/delay-widget/README.md

 A react widget that displays all statuses for London underground lines.

-Run the app on localhost:3000 by running `npm start` in your terminal.
+Install packages with `npm i` then run the app on localhost:3000 by entering `npm start` in your terminal.